tadiwosgetachew/Data-Visualization-Projects/api-fetch-visualization/README.md

 ## Features

-- Fetches the most starred repositories from GitHub.
+- Fetches the most starred python repositories from GitHub.
 - Retrieves the most active discussions from Hacker News.
 - Visualizes the data using Pygal with clickable links to each repository and discussion.